RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 3 1/2 inch and 5 1/4 inch floppy disks need to be imaged using KryoFlux, a USB-based forensic floppy controller and the accompanying software.
 The following describes how to create disk images using KryoFlux.

-For guidelines on which directories images should be put in and file naming conventions, see /transfer/setup
+For guidelines on which directories images should be put in and file naming conventions, see [Destination Folders and File Names](#destination-folders-and-file-names)

 The KryoFlux can be used with Windows, Mac, and Linux machines, and has both command line and GUI interfaces.
 Scripts using the KryoFlux command line tools on the BitCurator machine are preferred in most cases, but it is also possible to use the GUI on the FRED.

-### KryoFlux Hardware Setup
+### KryoFlux Hardware Setup on the FRED

 Warning: Incorrect setup can damage the KryoFlux and void our warranty.
 Follow the setup instructions carefully; for more details and images see the [official documentation](&lt;<http://>kryoflux.com/?page=download\#docs&gt;) or the [Setup and Installation](https://docs.google.com/document/d/1LViSnYpvr2jf1TrCh6ELuL-FWo14ICw-WZeb8j5GGpU/edit#heading=h.jvaxyk94isq6) page of the Archivist's Guide to KryoFlux.